 In a joint video released in February 2012, former al-Shabab leader Ahmed Abdi Godane said he "pledged obedience" to al-Qaeda head Ayman al-Zawahiri.

 The two groups have long worked together and foreigners are known to fight alongside Somali militants.

 There have also been numerous reports that al-Shabab may have formed some links with other Islamist groups in Africa, such as Boko Haram in Nigeria and al-Qaeda in the Islamic Maghreb, based in the Sahara desert.

 What is happening in Somalia?

 Somalia has not had an effective national government for more than 20 years, during which much of the country has been a war-zone.

 Al-Shabab gained support by promising people security.
 But its credibility was knocked when it rejected Western food aid to combat a 2011 drought and famine.

 With Mogadishu and other towns now under government control, there is a new feeling of optimism and many Somalis have returned from exile, bringing their money and skills with them.

-Basic services such as street-lighting, dry cleaning and rubbish collection resuming in the capital.
+Basic services such as street lighting, dry cleaning and rubbish collection have resumed in the capital.